Don’t have time to clip coupons? You can still save big with these easy money-saving tips from a mom of six who has a $350/mo. grocery budget!

-It’s true, using coupons is one of the big things that helps me keep our grocery budget at just $200/mo.
-In fact, last year coupons alone saved me a whopping $1500!
+It’s true, using coupons used to be one of the big things that helped me keep our grocery budget at just $200/mo.
+In fact, many years, coupons alone saved me a whopping $1500!

 And while I love couponing and in many ways would be happy to see more people using coupons to save on their groceries, I’ll be the first to also say that using coupons is not the only way to save on groceries.

 I get it that some people just don’t enjoy the whole coupon thing.
 I realize too, that depending on where you live, it may not be very feasible for you to easily coupon.